nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <panel type="seamless" header="**Q5:** Can we tweak validity checks for a user input, or error/exception handling?" minimal>

-**A:** Only if the current behavior causes the software to <tooltip content="crash, or give incorrect results">misbehave</tooltip> or make it unusable for typical users.
+**A:** Only if the current behavior causes the software to crash, to give incorrect results, or make it unusable for typical users.
 </panel>

 <panel type="seamless" header="**Q6:** Can we tweak error/help messages (or other text shown to the user)?" minimal>